-RETROSPECTIVE REVIEW SCENARIO 4: DENVER HEALTH PIHP AND DENVER HEALTH MCO QUESTION MH/SUD M/S Inpatient Services Process Is there a time limit on how far in the past 120 days for timely filing 12 calendar months services can be retrospectively reviewed?
+RETROSPECTIVE REVIEW SCENARIO 4: DENVER HEALTH PIHP AND DENVER HEALTH MCO Question MH/SUD M/S Inpatient Services Process Is there a time limit on how far in the past services can be retrospectively reviewed?
 If so, what is that limit?
-90 days for submitting retrospective reviews Are services in this classification subject to retrospective review?
+120 days for timely filing 90 days for submitting retrospective reviews UM will review if no claims have been submitted up until the regulatory filing deadlines.
+Are services in this classification subject to retrospective review?
 Yes Yes What is the maximum amount of time allowed to issue a determination on a retrospective review request?
 30 calendar days 30 calendar days Strategy Are retrospective review policies the same for both in-network and out-of-network providers?
 Yes.
 However, inpatient services for DHMP members admitting to Denver Health Hospital do not require authorization.
 Authorizations are not required in-network, all out-of-network care requires authorization.
 Evidentiary Services Does the plan use evidence-based clinical decision support products (InterQual, Milliman, etc.) to make decisions regarding retrospective review for inpatient services?
 InterQual for MH and ASAM for SUD MCG for M/S Does the plan use internally developed guidelines to determine whether to prior retrospectively review services?
-No No IF YES: How frequently are those guidelines updated?
+IF YES: How frequently are those guidelines updated?
+No No